ftjuh/I2Cwrapper/README.md

 # How does it work?

 * One or more Arduino-likes, acting as **I2C-slaves**, drive up to eight stepper motors each.
-The slaves run the AccelStepperI2C firmware ([firmware.ino](https://ftjuh.github.io/AccelStepperI2C/firmware_8ino.html)), which exposes the AccelStepper functionality via I2C, and additionally supports up to two end stop switches per stepper.
+The slaves run the AccelStepperI2C firmware ([firmware.ino](https://github.com/ftjuh/AccelStepperI2C/blob/master/firmware/firmware.ino)), which exposes the AccelStepper functionality via I2C, and additionally supports up to two end stop switches per stepper.
 * Another device, acting as **I2C-master**, controls the slave(s) via I2C with the help of the AccelStepperI2C library.
-[Its interface](https://ftjuh.github.io/AccelStepperI2C/)  is largely identical to the original AccelStepper library.
+[Its interface](https://ftjuh.github.io/AccelStepperI2C/class_accel_stepper_i2_c.html)  is largely identical to the original AccelStepper library.
 * If **servo support** is enabled at compile time, unused slave pins can be used to attach servos which the master controls with help of the ServoI2C library.
-Its interface is largely identical to the original Servo library.
+[Its interface](https://ftjuh.github.io/AccelStepperI2C/class_servo_i2_c.html) is largely identical to the original Servo library.
+* If **pin control support** is enabled at compile time, unused digital and analog slave pins can be used as   remote inputs or outputs with help of the PinI2C library, similar to I2C port expanders.
+[Its interface](https://ftjuh.github.io/AccelStepperI2C/class_pin_i2_c.html) is largely identical to the original Arduino pin control functions like digitalRead() or analogWrite().
 * Internally, the slave is represented by an object of class **I2Cwrapper**.
-AccelStepperI2C and ServoI2C objects use an I2Cwrapper object for communication with the slave.
+AccelStepperI2C, ServoI2C and PinI2C objects use an I2Cwrapper object for communication with the slave.
 All general communication with the slave (e.g. reset or error handling) is managed by the I2Cwrapper object, while all communication with a device unit (stepper or servo) is managed by an AccelStepperI2C or ServoI2C object.

-Refer to the [example below](#example) and the [examples folder](https://github.com/ftjuh/AccelStepperI2C/tree/master/AccelStepperI2C/examples) to see how it works in detail.
+Refer to the [example below](#example) and the [examples folder](https://github.com/ftjuh/AccelStepperI2C/tree/master/examples) to see how it works in detail.

 # Differences from AccelStepper